OSGeo/gdal/.github/ISSUE_TEMPLATE.md

 ## Expected behavior and actual behavior.

-For example: I expected to be able to open this raster file (with a link to the raster file, or it as an attachement) and it returns an error message instead.
+For example: I expected to be able to open this raster file (with a link to the raster file, or it as an attachment) and it returns an error message instead.

 ## Steps to reproduce the problem.